ecupaio/personal-site/_posts/2023-01-30-configuring-google-analytics-4-with-google-tag-manager.md

 ## About Google Tag Manager

-If you don't already know, Google Tag Manager (GTM) is a great way to configure your analytics and events, add tracking pixels and other code to the head of your site, and take advantage of Google Suite products like Ads.&nbsp;
+If you don't already know, Google Tag Manager (GTM) is a great way to configure your analytics and events, add tracking pixels and other code to the head of your site, and take advantage of Google Suite products like Ads or Search Console.
+Google Tag Manager makes it so that you don't ever have to touch your site's code again, after installation of course.
+You can trigger events based on link text and drop in tracking pixel code with ease.
+Plus it's what all us elite, level 9000 javascript-fu masters use so more than likely the integrations you need will play nice with GTM and have docs to support it.&nbsp;

+## Steps

+### Create a Google Analytics 4 Property

+### Create a Google Analytics 4 Data Stream

+### Create a Tag Manager Property

+### Create a Tag Manager Container

+### Create a Google Analytics 4 Tag

+### Test Configuration

-&nbsp;
+### &nbsp;